 About

-Preserving and promoting Black culture
+Preserving and promoting Black Culture

 Dr. Charles Sykes, Executive Director of the African American Arts Institute